Demo MCP server PoC setup and testing with installation and documentation guidance

 style D fill:#f3e5f5

-To set up and run the mcp-server-demo
+To set up and run the mcp-server-demo, follow these steps:

 Clone the Repository: